Poppy In memoriam Poppy

 Martin1

-Martin has no known grave, and is commemorated at Cambrai Memorial, Louverval, Nord, France, Panel 5 or 6.
+Martin has no known grave, and is commemorated on the Cambrai Memorial, Louverval, Nord, France, Panel 6.

 Martin2